PowerBiDevCamp/TenantManagement/README.md

 Now test clicking the **Embed** button for other customer tenants.
-As you can see, the **TenantManagement** application has the ability to generate access tokens for any of the Azure applications that it has created.
+As you can see, the **TenantManagement** application has the ability to acquire access tokens for any of the Azure AD applications that it has created.

 <img src="Images\ReadMe\media\image69.png" width=100% />